A Waterloo Region mother of three delivers Operation Christmas Child shoeboxes to children in Senegal.

 Vezentan, along with her parents and siblings, came to Canada when she was 15.
 That year her family prepared a shoebox and she's been packing them ever since.

-At 18, she volunteered at the collection centre to prepare the boxes for shipment.
+At 18, she volunteered at the drop-off location to prepare the boxes for shipment.

 This year, Vezentan and her children packed 28 boxes for girls and boys.
 Vezentan said going to Senegal to see the children motivated her to get more involved with the shoebox project.

 "This is just not a story.
 I've been there.
 It makes me want to give more," she said.